top of page

 The Food Forest will offer nutritional benefits and enjoyment to local people, from the youngest to the oldest.
 We aim to plant around 100 fruiting trees and bushes on the plot.
 The project will be managed organically.
 Fruit will be provided for free to local people, and local volunteers will tend the trees.

 The Food Forest will offer a sustainable resource for the community.
 It will achieve educational, nutritional, health and wellbeing outcomes for this very remote community.
-We plan to supply any excess fruit to a local food bank to support the needy.
-The community consultation and programme delivery will be coordinated by Earthself.

 It is a pioneering project that we hope will be replicated in other communities.
 The capital cost of the project is expected to be £25,000.
 Roughly half of this will be for the trees and the other half will be for robust fencing to protect the fragile trees from deer browsing.